 A chill-out spot

-If you truly want to increase positive feng-shui then water features are no stranger to this practice and are a go-to for a simple change in your garden.
+More important, If you truly want to increase positive feng-shui then water features are no stranger to this practice and are a go-to for a simple change in your garden.

 It’s all about harmony and making things work together.
-If you find that certain colours are contrasting or ‘washing out’ with one another then add simple accents with the use of neutral or boldly-coloured objects (depending on the colour-coordination issue you’re experiencing) such as outdoor art hangings, wind chimes, or dot statues of objects you like around these areas to accent the area you’re having most trouble with.
+Also, If you find that certain colours are contrasting or ‘washing out’ with one another then add simple accents with the use of neutral or boldly coloured objects (depending on the colour-coordination issue you’re experiencing) such as outdoor art hangings, wind chimes, or dot statues of objects you like around these areas to accent the area you’re having most trouble with.

-Solar-powered lights are good for your feng-shui as they harness energy naturally (and make your garden look delightful in the process).
-Lights are known to add a ‘fire’ element to your feng shui which is beneficial for feelings of activity and excitement, but can also reinforce the placements of objects in accordance to the bagua you are trying to achieve.
+Finally, Solar-powered lights are good for your feng-shui as they harness energy naturally (and make your garden look delightful in the process).
+Lights are known to add a ‘fire’ element to your feng shui which is beneficial for feelings of activity and excitement, but can also reinforce the placements of objects in accordance to the bagua you are trying to do.
 We highly recommend balancing out your garden with lights; never leave it too dark as you want these positive energies to flow day and night.